dannniellol/dannniellol/README.md

 # Hi there 👋

-- 🔭 I’m currently learning & working machine learning projects
+- 🔭 I’m currently learning & working on machine learning projects and applications in aeronautics
+- Aeronautics undergrad

 # Programming Languages I Use
 <p>